Get a demo of Culture Amp

 How does South Asia compare?

-On the lower side, people in South Asia had much lower favorable scores than average in Work Environment.
+On the lower side, people in South Asia had much lower favorable scores than average in Transparency.

 People working in South Asia are more engaged than Benelux, DACH, Central Europe, and Nordic.

-People in South Asia were generally least favourable about Decision Making, and were most negative towards 'I am satisfied with how decisions are made at %[Company]%' with 15% of people disagreeing (-1% below average).
+People in South Asia were generally least favourable about Decision Making, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 26% of people disagreeing (+3% above average).

 Which questions matter the most?